Ernest Galen Andrews

 Following his retirement from Bell Laboratories in June 1959, Andrews joined Sanders Associates, Incorporated, in Nashua, New Hampshire, where he became manager of preliminary design.

-E. G. Andrews held several patents and was the author of a number of articles on early Bell Laboratories computing machinery, two of which are reprinted here.
+E. G. Andrews held several patents and was the author of a number of articles on early Bell Laboratories computing machinery.
 He was a member of IEEE and the American Ordnance Association.
 In 1946 he helped organize the Association for Computing Machinery and served on its first council.